Tools / Mailchimp

 That does not imply weak implementation.
 It implies variation.
 Some Mailchimp stores look relatively mature, especially where tracking, reviews, and deeper catalogs are already in place.
 Others look closer to lighter lifecycle programs where familiarity and simpler campaign workflows may matter more than deeper automation complexity.

 The overlap pattern reinforces that reading.
-Mailchimp overlaps with Klaviyo in 3 stores and with Omnisend in 1 store, which points to some migration or mixed-stack behavior, but not a dominant shared-tool pattern.
+Mailchimp overlaps with Klaviyo in 73 stores and with Omnisend in 10 stores, which points to some migration or mixed-stack behavior, but not a dominant shared-tool pattern.

 Who Mailchimp appears to fit best